 6. Customer Satisfaction Business Objectives

 One of the telltale signs of success is customer satisfaction.
 Setting customer satisfaction objectives will help you create a solid customer support strategy that will help you retain customers and turn them into loyal followers.
+You can even visualize this strategy later by using a process flow diagram so that employees can easily understand their roles and responsibilities at each stage, ensuring a consistent and effective customer support experience.

 One example of a customer satisfaction business objective is to reduce chat response time by 45 minutes.
 If you are offering customer education, that would mean calculating the customer engagement or customer churn rates.